-Please note: Housing supplements are distributed the first week of the internship.
+Please note: All interns receive housing supplements regardless of distance from the Lab.
+Housing supplements are distributed the first week of the internship.

 We make our best effort to assure that the information we present in these pages is correct.
 However, you should always verify any terms and conditions before deciding to move in.

 The Berkeley Lab Guest House is on the Lab’s campus and has 57 guest rooms, many with views of the San Francisco Bay, skyline, and Berkeley.
 The guest house is only a few minutes away from the University of California, Berkeley, campus.
 Inquire about rates for Berkeley Lab affiliates.